pipe/webcam/README.md

 * works on 3g, 4g, wifi etc.

 For more info on the API see https://steely-glint.github.io/PipeApiDocs/
+## UPDATE
+ * This version supports iOS and android devices
+ * it also supports experimental bandwidth estimation - so the video quality will ramp up to the capacity of the link.
+ * this requires a compiled version of the gstreamer video relay
 ## Ingredients:

  * 1x HDMI screen or xwindows capable display e.g.